Home ITCEducationPrepare your stayTechnical requirements online education & notebook

 Become a high-skilled geospatial professional

-When you study at the Faculty ITC in a Master's or Postgraduate diploma programme, ITC requires you to have a notebook computer that meets or exceeds certain specifications.
-The notebook hardware, operating system, and software requirements ensure that you have access to the resources you need to complete your study successfully.
-This also goes for the online education and assessment which can be part of the programme.
+When you study at the Faculty ITC in a Master's or Postgraduate diploma programme, you need a notebook that meets or exceeds certain specifications.
+The notebook hardware, operating system, and software requirements ensure you have access to the resources you need to complete your study successfully.
+This also goes for online education and assessment, which can be part of the programme.

-For online ITC programmes, the following are guidelines to guarantee optimal performance.
-The webcam and headset requirements need to be met for online oral exams and proctoring during online assessments.
+For online courses, the following are guidelines to guarantee optimal performance.
+The webcam and headset requirements must be met for online oral exams and proctoring during online assessments.

 If you do not have a notebook that meets the minimum requirements, you could consider buying one through our Notebook Project.
 The Notebook Project of the University of Twente offers discounted notebooks that meet our standards and have the peripherals needed to connect to the ITC/UT services.
 All students registered for a study at ITC may buy a notebook through the Notebook Project of the University of Twente, irrespective of the type of course.